Master Notion's Subtask and Tag Management for Effective Task Organization

 • Create a new task or select an existing one.

-• Hover your cursor over the task and click the ••• button that appears to the right.
+• Hover over the task and click the ••• button that appears.

-• From the dropdown menu, select Sub-page to create a new subtask.
+• From the dropdown menu, choose Sub-page to create a dedicated subtask page.

 1. Inline Checklists for Simplicity:

-• For a quick overview, consider using the Todo block or a checklist within your task.
+• For a quick overview, use the Todo block or a simple checklist within your task.

-• Simply type /todo to insert a checkbox list.
+• Type /todo to insert a checkbox list right on your page.

 Managing Subtasks

-Effectively organizing subtasks is essential for seamless project management.
+Keeping subtasks organized is vital for smooth workflow management.
 Here are some updated best practices:

 1. Prioritizing Subtasks: